heydetoni/steam-equity-website/README.md

 ### Stack

-The site is made using SCSS, HTML, and Bootstrap.
+The site is made using Gatsby, SCSS, HTML, and React.

 ### Installing dependencies